SYNERGY ETHERAPY INFORMED CONSENT

 PRIVACY & SECURITY OF ETHERAPY SERVICES

-Synergy eTherapy uses several entities to store and transmit your PHI and to provide communication and financial services related to the services we provide to you.
-Those entities include, for example, our Internet Company and financial merchant.
-Those entities that are not “covered entities” according to HIPAA do not require a Business Associate Agreement (BAA).
-Other companies we use such as the video chat provider, texting app and email do provide Synergy eTherapy with a BAA to ensure that your PHI is protected according to HIPAA requirements.
-For more information about the Business Associate Agreements, see this link: https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html
+de client services to strengthen protections for client data.
+This includes the companies we use such as the video chat provider, texting app, and email which provide Synergy eTherapy with a BAA to ensure that your PHI is protected according to HIPAA requirements.
+For more information about the Business Associate Agreements, see this link: https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agre ement-provisions/index.html/p>

 It is our policy to safeguard the privacy of your PHI and records to the fullest extent permitted by law.
 However, in some circumstances, we may be required to disclose your PHI and/or records to other people even if you have not authorized us to do so.
 Examples of situations in which we may have to make such disclosures include, but are not limited to: